syncfusion-content/blazor-docs/blazor/range-selector/period-selector.md

 ---
 layout: post
-title: Period Selector in Blazor Range Selector Component | Syncfusion
+title: Period selector in the Blazor Range Selector component | Syncfusion "
-description: Learn about Period Selector in Blazor Range Selector component of Syncfusion, and more details.
+description: Learn here all about period selector feature of Syncfusion Blazor Range Selector (SfRangeNavigator) component and more.
 platform: Blazor
 control: Range Selector
 documentation: ug
----

----
-title: " Period selector in the Blazor Range Selector component | Syncfusion "

-component: "Range Selector"

-description: "Learn here all about period selector feature of Syncfusion Blazor Range Selector (SfRangeNavigator) component and more."
 ---

 # Period selector in the Blazor Range Selector (SfRangeNavigator)